nikans/MonarchRouter/README.md

 *Powerful functional state-based router written in Swift.*

-Monarch Router is a declarative routing handler that is capable of handling complex hierarchy transitions automatically, decoupling ViewControllers from each other via Coordinator and Presenters.
+Monarch Router is a declarative routing handler that is capable of managing complex View Controllers hierarchy transitions *automatically*, decoupling View Controllers from each other via Coordinator and Presenters.
 It fits right in with Redux style state flow and reactive frameworks.

 The Coordinator is constructed by declaring a route hierarchy mapped with a URL structure.
 Presenters abstract UI creation and modification.
 Common URL-handling conventions are used for routing.
 It's designed for you to feel at home if you ever developed a server-side app routing.